Identechal/flint/README.md

 Flint is a simple tool enabling you to start or stop your Minecraft server from anywhere.
 It achieves this by wrapping your server in a REST API, exposing basic actions.

+In addition to remote control, Flint can be used to autosave your Minecraft server on a custom interval.
+This can be helpful to reduce the frequency of stuttering caused by saving.

 ## Installation

 By design, Flint is optional and doesn't require you to change anything about your Minecraft server.